Did You Know?

 - Awards: 60 scholarships of $1,000 each (6 in each of NARFE's 10 regions).

-- Application: The NARFE-FEEA application is available for download by members only from NARFE’s Web site from February through April each year, or in February through April issues of NARFE's Retirement Life magazine.
+- Application: The NARFE-FEEA application is available for download from NARFE’s website from February through April each year, or in the February issue of NARFE's magazine.

 - Important: Eligible students who wish to apply for both NARFE's and FEEA's scholarship programs must submit separate applications.